arsantiagolopez/flavors/README.md

 <h2 id="inspiration">💡 Inspiration</h2>

-Small applications were okay, but I wasn't drawn to software development to build multiple test applications.
-Flavors was the first real world project I brainstormed and fell inlove with.
+Small applications were great practice, but I wasn't drawn to software development to build multiple test applications.
+Flavors was the first real-world project I brainstormed and fell in love with.

-After a few small projects, many documentation sites, and lots of stressful nights, I felt I could literally build anything.
-So I wanted to build my own multi-million dollar startup from the ground up.
-As an entrepreneur does, I looked to provide value and find something that could change lives.
-A marketplace where users could sell food would bring lots of opportunities for people to make an extra income.
-Think what Airbnb did to vacation stays, what Uber did to transportation, but for food.
-Exchanging food for money is the most primal thing there is.
-A surplus in sellers would create competition in the market, quality and prices would decrease, ultimately being a plus for both sellers and buyers.
+With an entrepreneurial mindset, I sought to create something that could provide value and change lives — similar to what Airbnb did to vacation stays or what Uber did to transportation, but for food.
+Exchanging food for money is one of the most primal acts there is, and a marketplace to facilitate this would bring users opportunity for additional income.
+A surplus in sellers would create competition in the market and decreased prices, ultimately being a plus for both sellers and buyers.

-I fell inlove with the idea and tried to build an entire company on my own, but unfortunately I didn't have the time nor did I know TypeScript, so I spent ungodly amount of hours debugging and never got to see the finish line.
-I've had to put the project on pause, but I look to pick it up sometime in the near future.
+This is a scalable passion project I hope to continue tinkering with and perfecting.

 <h2 id="objectives">🚀 Learning Objectives</h2>

 - Learn the basics of Stripe.
 - Design a scalable database structure to resemble a marketplace.
 - Learn the basics of geolocation.
-- Build beautiful modern components alike the ones seen on the major companies.
+- Build beautiful, modern components similar to ones used by major companies.
-- Build a scalable real world application.
+- Build a scalable, real-world application.
 - Run an application in production.
 - Start a multi-million dollar empire.